rmartin-sc/java-basics/README.md

 ## Java vs JavaScript

 Java and JavaScript are two completely separate languages.
-They have some syntactical similarities, but beyond that they are quite different.
+They have some syntactical similarities, but are otherwise quite different.

-When searching for information about Java, be sure you are not finding information about JavaScript instead (and vice versa)!
+When searching for information about Java, be sure you are not finding information about JavaScript instead!

 ## Java is a Compiled Language

 Java is a **compiled language**, which means that code files must be compiled before they can be executed.
 This is in contrast to interpretted languages like Python, where code files are loaded and executed directly by an interpreter.

 ### The Java Virtual Machine
-Java programs are compiled to a special machine language called Java bytecode, which is understood by a program called the Java Virtual Machine (JVM).
+Java programs are compiled to a secondary language called Java bytecode, which is understood by a program called the Java Virtual Machine (JVM).
 The JVM is available for a wide range of platforms, making possible the 'write once, run anywhere' nature of Java programs.

 This is in contrast to languages like C and C++ which must be compiled for specific CPU architectures, meaning that for a single software program there is often a need to write different code for different target platforms.

 ### The Java Development Kit
 In order to create Java programs, you must install a Java Development Kit (JDK).
 There are many JDK implementations, some of which are free and some require paid licensing.

-[OpenJDK](https://jdk.java.net/17/) is a popular free open source implementation of the JDK.
+[OpenJDK](https://jdk.java.net/25/) is a popular free open source implementation of the JDK.

-[Amazon](https://aws.amazon.com/corretto/) and [Microsoft](https://www.microsoft.com/openjdk) both offer free JDK implementations as well.

 ### Java Versions
 The Java language continues to be updated regularly with new versions.
 It is possible to install multiple JDKs on one system, and these JDKs may be for different versions of Java.
 It is important to know which version of Java your code is using.

-Some versions of Java are released as 'long term service' (LTS) versions, and these versions are typically the ones used in production environments.
+Some versions of Java are released as 'long term service' (LTS) versions.
+LTS versions are typically the ones used in production environments.

-The most recent LTS versions of Java are 17, 11, and 8, released in 2021, 2018, and 2014, respectively.
+The most recent LTS versions of Java are 21, 17, and 11, released in 2023, 2021, and 2018 respectively.

 ## Running a Java REPL